shahabkhalvati/coding-challenge-backend-nodejs/instructions.md

 - Database connection config is changeable at config/db.js
 - `Docker-compose up -d` would start a db service using default configuration.
+- `yarn run start_db` to start PostgreSQL using docker
+- `yarn run stop_db` to stop PostgreSQL using docker